-After the start of the school year, but prior to March 1st, when a fluctuation in the number of students to be served in the IS Program results in an increase in enrollment, the District shall have the discretion to provide services to these additional students up a collective of no more than 6 hours of student time, by either paying existing IS teachers or alternatively, other appropriately credentialed teachers, on an hourly basis at the rate of \$39.49, with the express understanding that the hourly rate will be applicable solely to the time spent performing IS teacher duties and shall not include travel time.
-After the IS Program has reached a collective of 6 additional hours in either lab time and/or one-on-one student instructional time per week, the District shall post a .2 FTE vacancy for such work.
-At such time that an existing part-time teacher is assigned the .2 FTE and is eligible, then the teacher shall receive an increased prorated amount of the District's maximum monthly contribution toward the cost of health, dental, vision and life insurance benefit coverage as set forth above in increments of 20% (i.e. .6 FTE, .8 FTE, 1.0 FTE).
+- 8. Effective July 1, 2012, any teacher assigned to serve in the Sierra Mountain Independent Study Program and teaching at least 60% of a full time assignment shall be eligible for a prorated amount of the District's maximum monthly contribution toward the cost of health, dental, vision and life insurance benefit coverage as set forth in Article XXIII. - 9.
+Effective July 1, 2012, due to the need for flexibility in serving Independent Study students in the Sierra Mountain program, the parties agree that full-time Independent Study teachers may be assigned to work at times other than during the traditional school day.
+However, an Independent Study teacher's work hours, exclusive of lunch, shall be consecutive unless mutually agreed to by the teacher and the District with notice to the Association. - 10.
+Effective July 1, 2012, when fluctuation in the number of students to be served in the Sierra Mountain program results in an increase in enrollment after the school year begins, the District shall have the discretion to provide services to these additional students up to a collective of no more than 6 hours of student time, by either paying existing Independent Study teachers or alternatively, other teachers, on an hourly basis at the rate of \$39.49 with the express understanding that the hourly rate will be applicable solely to the time spent performing Independent Study teacher duties and shall not include travel time.
+After the Independent Study program has reached a collective of 6 additional hours in either lab time and/or one-on-one student instructional time per week, the district shall post a .2 FTE vacancy for such work.
+At such time that an existing part-time teacher is assigned the .2 FTE and is eligible by having reached at least .6 FTE, then the teacher shall receive an increased prorated amount of the District's maximum monthly contribution toward the cost of health, dental, vision and life insurance benefit coverage as set forth in Article XXIII in increments of 20% (i.e., .6 FTE, .8 FTE, 1.0 FTE).